patricksheehan/poppy/README.md

   <img src="Shared/Resources/example_screenshot.png" height="600"/>
 </p>

-Poppy is a transit app for locals.
-This means it has no features to tell you *how* to get where you want to go.
-Instead Poppy is 100% focused on telling users *when* the next train/bus will come for the stations nearest you.
+Poppy is the transit app for locals.
+Poppy is the quickest way to know when the next train/bus will depart from the station(s) nearest you.

+Poppy does **NOT** tell you how to get where you're going or provide any information other than real-time departures.

-For now, Poppy is just an experiment and only supports BART in the SF Bay Area.
+For now, Poppy is an experiment and only supports BART in the SF Bay Area.

 ## How it works